EmblemHealth

 EmblemHealth is one of the United States' largest nonprofit health plans.
-It is headquartered at 55 Water Street in Lower Manhattan, New York City.
-It is a multi-billion company with over 3 million members.
+Headquartered at 55 Water Street in Lower Manhattan, New York City, it is a multi-billion-dollar organization with over 3 million members.

 EmblemHealth was created in 2006 through the merger of Group Health Incorporated (GHI) and the Health Insurance Plan of Greater New York (HIP).
 GHI and HIP had been operating as separate companies in the New York region since 1937 and 1947, respectively.

 History

 Group Health Incorporated (GHI)

 GHI – originally named Group Health Association of New York – was established in 1937 to provide New York's working families access to medical services.
 This new health care model was built around a network of participating providers and was a precursor to today's preferred provider organization (PPO).

 In order to expand its presence in the upstate New York market, GHI established GHI HMO as an incorporated entity in May 1999.
 The following month, GHI HMO acquired certain assets of Well Care Management Group, Inc.

-In August 2005, GHI Select HMO acquired the assets, including the membership, of ABC Health Plans, which provides managed care services to Medicaid, Family Health Plus and Child Health Plus enrollees in Manhattan and The Bronx, New York.
+In August 2005, GHI Select HMO acquired the assets, including the membership, of ABC Health Plans, which provides managed care services to Medicaid, Family Health Plus and Child Health Plus enrollees in Manhattan and the Bronx, New York City.

 Health Insurance Plan of Greater New York (HIP)

 Health Insurance Plan of Greater New York (HIP) was incorporated in 1944 as the first health insurance plan for public service workers.
-The company was founded by David M. Heyman with the support of New York City mayor Fiorello LaGuardia, who wanted to offer medical services to New Yorkers of “moderate means.”
+The company was founded by David M. Heyman with the support of New York City mayor Fiorello La Guardia, who wanted to offer medical services to New Yorkers of “moderate means.”
 HIP got its first members in 1947.

 In 1997, HIP began offering its members medical services through a physician provider network, in addition to its medical centers.

 In 2001, HIP acquired Vytra Health Plans Long Island along with certain related entities.
 Due to their steadily worsening financial condition, the decision was made to merge these entities into HIP, effective March 29, 2006.

 In March 2005, HIP acquired ConnectiCare Holding Company, Inc., a Connecticut corporation and its subsidiaries.
-ConnectiCare was established in 1981.
-ConnectiCare serves approximately 245,000 members in a service area that includes the entire State of Connecticut; Berkshire, Hampshire, Hampden, Franklin and parts of Worcester counties in Massachusetts; and Westchester, Rockland, Putnam and Orange Counties in New York.
+ConnectiCare was established in 1981 and serves approximately 245,000 members in a service area that includes the entire State of Connecticut; Berkshire, Hampshire, Hampden, Franklin and parts of Worcester counties in Massachusetts; and Westchester, Rockland, Putnam and Orange Counties in New York.
 ConnectiCare's members had access to a provider network of approximately 19,900 health care providers prior to the merger.